|Class Meets: MWF 9:30, Wall

 Previous Exams for Dr. Campbell's Bio113:

-You may find it useful to see some old exams (oftne called spots at Davidson) written by Dr. Campbell for Bio113.
+You may find it useful to see some old exams (often called spots at Davidson) written by Dr. Campbell for Bio113.
 For the last five years, I have used the same book and testing format, so past 113 exams might be useful.
 Because some members of Patterson Court organizations have access to these in paper form, I provide them to everyone to ensure equal access.

-The written lab reports are to be done by everyone in the group.
+Group written lab reports are to be produced by everyone in the group.
 It is considered an Honor Code violation if someone takes credit for work he or she does not deserve.
 I do not expect every person to contribute precisely equally to these reports, but I do expect every person to contribute substantially.
 Just showing up for the meeting and bringing the food does not constitute a contribution to the report.
 Therefore, when you pledge your lab reports, you are pledging that everyone has contributed substantially to the lab report.
 You should consult the Biology Department's plagiarism web site for additional help.

 The following reading assignments are from the textbook manuscript Integrated Systems Biology.
 You should print out this schedule so you can see the schedule by itself.